MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/LayersMixingHiRes/ReadMe.txt

 to "pink" in this test any way, so pink turns to pink) (The palette item 5 is used for ink, which is set to bright cyan).

+EDIT: with core2.00.25 the border colour is either index [130] or [2], i.e. paper colour without bright bit...
+So this is still work-in-progress and to be confirmed by core devs later, what is the final "correct" behaviour.

 -------------------------------------------------------------------------------------

 Draws all three basic layers (Sprite, Layer2, ULA-HiRes) in all combinations affecting